Nigel2012/nigel-blog/content/pages/contacts.md

 socialImage: /media/image-4.jpg
 draft: false
 ---
-If you wish to discuss any articles or a project, feel free to send me an email to nigel AT nigelwestwood DOT com.
+If you wish to discuss any articles or a project, feel free to send me an email to nigel AT nigelwestwood DOT com, or fill out the form below.

 Alternatively you can find me on Twitter or LinkedIn.